ibexa/documentation-user/docs/content_management/content_organization/organize_content.md

 ---
-description: Manage the content of your website by controlling Locations and URLs.
+description: Organize the content of your website by copyingor moving Content items, controlling Locations and URLs and applying classification techniques.
 ---

 # Organize content